maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 💡 Focus on understanding, not on memorising.

 Getting the hangout of OOP.
-Also need to consider how to make future modifications of the code easier -- CONSTANTS (at the top of the code) helps!
+Also need to consider how to make future modifications of the code easier -- CONSTANTS (at the top of the code) help!

 #### Day 19 - Etch-A-Sketch App